vipranarayan14/vboo/src/docs/derivation-of-tinanta/lakaaraah.md.md

 # //lakaaraaH//

-//kriyaapada//-s (verbs) are mostly derived from //dhatu//-s.
+//ti^Nantare mostly derived from //dhatu//-s.
 There are 10 //pratyaya//-s which help in deriving //kriyaapada//-s:

 1. //laT//
 2. //liT//